temporalio/documentation/README.md

 Make sure you have [Yarn installed](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable).

 In the root of the repo run `yarn`.
-This installs the Docusaurus framework packages and the other packages that help generate the the `build` output.
+This installs the Docusaurus framework packages and the other packages that help generate the `build` output.

 Change directory into `assembly` and run `yarn` there as well.
 This installs the Assembly Workflow dependencies that generates information nodes and generates the guides into `/docs` .